 This also makes it useful for rehabilitation purposes.

-The wood chop exercise can be performed in various ways, however, we will be using a dumbbell.
+The wood chop exercise can be performed in various ways; however, we will be using a dumbbell.
 But if you like, feel free to try it with a kettlebell, medicine ball, band, or cable (if at the gym).

-How to perform a wood chop
+How to Perform a Wood Chop

-You’ll begin this exercise standing shoulder-width apart holding a dumbbell in both hands.
+Youβll begin this exercise standing shoulder-width apart, holding a dumbbell in both hands.

-If you are rotating to the right, your right hand will rest above your left and vice versa.
-We’re going to start on the right and in a squatted position.
+If you are rotating to the right, your right hand will rest above your left, and vice versa.
+Weβre going to start on the right and in a squatted position.

+Squat down and set the weight on the outside of your left thigh.
 Inhale and rise from the position, lifting the weight diagonally across the body just over the right shoulder.

 As the weight goes up, rotate your torso simultaneously in the same direction.